thalkz/thalkz.com/pages/meijster_distance.md

 ## Step 3 & 4 - creating and using the lowest envelope

 As mentioned before, step 3 and 4 run on each row independently.
-So let's take a specific row (y=5, that I modified a bit to make more interesting) and look at what we should do.
+So let's take a specific row and look at what we should do.

 <img src="../images/meijster/figure_g.png" alt="figure" width="500px">